 - Emotional: depression, guilt, anxiety, fear, numbness, helplessness, amnesia, anger (scapegoating, irritability, frustration, violent fantasies)

-Q: What Happens During a Formal Critical Incident Stress Debriefing?
+Q: What Happens During a Formal Critical Incident Response?

-A: In a debriefing, the group of people who were affected by the incident is asked to come together in a private space.
-Ground rules are given that the debriefing is not a critique of performance or procedures; it is for people to be able to talk about their experience.
-Also, everyone is asked to agree to respect each other’s privacy by not talking unnecessarily outside the debriefing about what others have to say.
+A: The group of people who were affected by the incident is asked to come together in a private space.
+Ground rules are given that this is not a critique of performance or procedures; it is for people to be able to talk about their experience.
+Also, everyone is asked to agree to respect each other’s privacy by not talking unnecessarily outside the group about what others have to say.
 A mental health professional (sometimes accompanied by peer debriefers from Industry, Emergency Medical Services or Law Enforcement) leads the group through clearly establishing: